-SWIR - (Short Wave Infrared)
+What is SWIR (Short Wave Infrared)?Glossary Definition

 SWIR (Short Wave Infrared) is a portion of the electromagnetic spectrum with wavelengths from 0.9 to 1.7 microns.
 The short-wave infrared (SWIR) portion of the spectrum offers unique capabilities, often complementary to LWIR and MWIR imaging.
 Imaging in SWIR uses reflected light, much like the slightly shorter wavelengths of the visible spectrum.

 Many SWIR systems are marketed as low light or as good camera systems for complete darkness.
-This isn’t actually always the case (such as with long range).
-Since, unlike MWIR and LWIR, SWIR imaging does not depend on the intrinsic black body emissivity of target objects, therefore it is usually not refered to as a form of thermal imaging.
-Thismeans that SWIR requires illumination in long range scenarios.
+This isn’t always the case (particularly with long range).
+Unlike MWIR and LWIR, SWIR imaging does not depend on the intrinsic black body emissivity of target objects, therefore it is usually not referred to as a form of thermal imaging.
+This means that SWIR requires illumination in long range scenarios.
 Infiniti is currently developing an effective long-range SWIR illuminator for such applications.